-How to Use the Parabolic SAR Indicator to Trade the Trend
+How to Trade the Trend with the Parabolic SAR Indicator

 Some of the most powerful moves in the financial markets occur when a trend builds.
 Once a trend takes hold, it may often exceed general expectations for how long it will persist, leaving only the most skilled traders to profit to the maximum.